-Map of the top 10 locations of California poppy meadows and fields
+Top 10 locations of California poppy meadows

 California poppy (Eschscholzia californica Cham.) grows in the western part of Northern America from Oregon in the north to Baja California in the south.
 Even a single orange (often – yellow) flower of this plant emits fragile and exquisite beauty.
 Now try to imagine: there are locations where one can see millions of these beautiful flowers close together!

 California poppy belongs to a family of poppies.
 It certainly looks like a typical poppy with its bright colored cup of large, fragile petals and ternately divided, segmented leaves.
-It is hard to describe the color of this flower to those who have not seen it in life – it is brilliant, clear orange or light orange color.
+It is hard to describe the color of this flower to those who have not seen it in life – it is a brilliant, clear orange or light orange color.
 This hue is of rare beauty and has given a deserved fame to this flower.

 California poppies flower in spring – in late February – April.
 Often there happens a repeated flowering in autumn, September.

 These flowers love grassy, open areas.
-Such are the arid grasslands of Californian intermontane valleys, seaside meadows or talus of steep hillsides.
+Such are the arid grasslands of Californian intermontane valleys, seaside meadows, or talus of steep hillsides.
 In good conditions, flowers can be perennial, in colder conditions – annual.
 These poppies love sun and sandy, well-drained soil.
 They often re-colonize clearances after forest fires.
 Flowers are drought-resistant – in spring they cover areas which in summer seem to be nearly lifeless.

-Before the night the flowers close and do not open if weather is cloudy.
+Before the night the flowers close and do not open if the weather is cloudy.
 This is an important factor when considering a visit to California poppy meadows.

 California poppy is highly variable.
-Some specialists divide them into a number of subspecies or even in distinct species.
+Some specialists divide them into a number of subspecies or even distinct species.

 Discovery of poppy fields

-California was visited by white people for several centuries but only in the early 19th century the bright orange poppy was described by scientists.
+California was visited by white people for several centuries but only in the early 19th century, the bright orange poppy was described by scientists.

 Great naturalist John Muir wrote in his memoirs: “Go where I would, east or west, north or south, I still plashed and rippled in flower-gems”.
 In 1868 he was privileged to see something that we won’t see anymore: the endless, 400 miles long and 30 miles wide “sea” of spring flowers of Central Valley in California.
 Most of this unique grandeur is gone now, meadows have been replaced by pastures, roads, and buildings.

-California poppy meadows belong to most impressive wildflower displays of the world.
+California poppy meadows belong to the most impressive wildflower displays of the world.
 Their unusually clear and brilliant color seems to come from another, better reality.
-This flower has created a passion what is rare elsewhere in the world.
-Many Californians are obsessed with "wildflower hunting" – search of beautiful meadows, photographing and just pure enjoyment of beauty.
+This flower has created a passion that is rare elsewhere in the world.
+Many Californians are obsessed with “wildflower hunting” – search of beautiful meadows, photographing, and just pure enjoyment of beauty.
 There are quite many species of wildflowers and many people here enjoy learning to distinguish them.
 This is a really nice retreat from the stressed rhythm of city life.

 Conservation of meadows